WE (L) COME BACK TO LECCE

 The Basilica di Santa Croce (Via Umberto I, 1) has one of the finest and most intricate Baroque facades in Italy, taking over 200 years to complete, its detail exquisite.

-The old town is packed full of good restaurants, busy bars and some of our favourite boutiques (there is no concept of "high street" here) - open for business all year round.
+The old town, a Baroque maze within walls built by order of Emperor Charles V in the 16th century to protect the city from invading Turks, is packed full of good restaurants, busy bars and some of our favourite boutiques (there is no concept of "high street" here).
+Lecce is open for business all year round.

 Lecce is a good base from which to explore Salento.
 It takes just over an hour to drive to Santa Maria di Leuca at the very tip of the heel of Italy’s boot.